vivek1822/DevopsProject/README.md

-# kube101
+# Deploy a Sample web application in Kubernetes

-These instructions show how to deploy a very simple web application that uses a data backend using redis.
-You don't need to install **any** software, just point your browser at the kubernetes playground and follow along with the steps.
+ To deploy a very simple web application that uses a data backend  You don't need to install **any** software, just point your browser at the kubernetes playground and follow along with the steps.

 ## Initial set up

-1. In a browser, open the [kubernetes playground](http://labs.play-with-k8s.com/) and log in using either a Docker Hub id or a GitHub id.
+1. In a browser, open the [kubernetes playground]and log in using either a Docker Hub id or a GitHub id.
 Then click on **Start**.

 2. Click on **ADD NEW INSTANCE** to set up your first node.
 Make a note of the IP address shown when it starts.
 Replace `10.0.10.4` in the command examples using curl with your node1 IP address.